pymupdf/PyMuPDF/docs/textpage.rst

    .. method:: extractJSON(sort=False)

       Textpage content as a JSON string.
 Created by `json.dumps(TextPage.extractDICT())`.
 It is included for backlevel compatibility.
-You will probably use this method ever only for outputting the result to some file.
+You will probably use this method ever only for outputting the result :meth:`TextPage.extractDICT` to some file.
 The  method detects binary image data and converts them to base64 encoded strings.

       :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.